-Receivables from and payables to customers include amounts due on cash and margin transactions.
+Receivables from customers (net of allowance for doubtful accounts) and payables to customers include amounts due on cash and margin transactions.
 Securities owned by customers, including those that collateralize margin or similar transactions, are not reflected on the consolidated statement of financial condition.